Backblaze/b2-sdk-python/doc/source/api_versions.rst

 Version pinning
 ***************************************

 b2sdk is divided into three parts.
-Please pay attention to which group you use, as the stability of your application depends on correct pinning of versions.
+Please pay attention to which group you use

+.. caution:: the stability of your application depends on correct pinning of versions

 ++++++++++
 Interfaces